-The Korean government has implemented a series of measures to minimize the occurrence of marine litter, such as the establishment of long-term plans for marine litter management and supply of compactors to minimize generation of solid waste (K-NSAP p 62).
-For example, through the Marine Environment Management Act, enacted in 2007, RO Korea established a basis for the creation of "Plan for waste collection and disposal at sea" for the effective management of marine litter.
-Since 2008, the country has been establishing and implementing a basic plan for marine litter management every five years (K-NSAP p 62 bullet 2).
-Additionally, the Ministry of Oceans and Fisheries provided support for the installation of floating marine litter collection platforms, on which marine litter generated during marine activities can be temporarily stored.
+The Korean government has implemented a series of measures to minimize (Action 6.1) the occurrence of marine litter, such as the establishment of long-term plans for marine litter management and supply of compactors to minimize generation of solid waste (K-NSAP, p 62).
+Since 2008, the country has been establishing and implementing a basic plan for marine litter management every five years (K-NSAP, p 62).
+The Ministry of Oceans and Fisheries (MOF) provided support for the installation of floating marine litter collection platforms (Action 6.2), on which marine litter generated during marine activities can be temporarily stored.
 To improve implementation, the platform locations, manufacturing, installation, and other details have been stipulated in the Guidelines for the Installation, Manufacturing, and Operation of Floating Marine Litter Collection Platforms.
-(K-NSAP p 68 top).
-RO Korea has addressed problems with marine litter through other initiatives as well.
-Styrofoam buoys, cited as a main source of marine litter, have started to be replaced with eco-friendly buoys.
-As of 2017, 386 eco-friendly buoy products have been developed and released by 38 companies (K-NSAP p 63 first dash).
+(K-NSAP, p 68).